floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid.md

 This chapter describes the basic setup of OIDC with Search Guard.
 This will work in many cases; some setups however require special configurations for TLS, proxies or similar things.
 Please refer to the section [Advanced Configuration](kibana_authentication_openid_advanced_config.md) for this.

+## Prerequisites

-Prerequisites: In order to use OIDC, you need to have an Identity Provider (IdP) supporting OIDC.
+In order to use OIDC, you need to have an Identity Provider (IdP) supporting OIDC.

+Furthermore, it is necessary that HTTPS is configured for Kibana.

 ## IdP Setup